ll4strw/pam_deviceauthgrant/README.md

 ### Use case 2

-Login on an iRODS system `pam_deviceauthgrant`.
+Login on an @irods/irods system with `pam_deviceauthgrant`.
 The advantage here is to delegate the login process, including where applicable multifactor authentication (MFA), to your institution  identity provider (IdP).

 1. Clone `pam_deviceauthgrant`